uccser/cs-unplugged/docs/source/author/topics.rst

 .. note ::

-  If the integration includes curriculum areas and/or prerequisite lessons, then the corresponding config and content files will also need to be added.
+  If the integration includes curriculum areas and/or prerequisite lessons, then the corresponding configuration and content files will also need to be added.

 Configuration Files